 Once participating in new activities such as these, it may still be difficult to understand how to bridge the gap from an acquaintance to a friend.
 Help the older adult keep in mind that in all likelihood, everyone else in the room is feeling the same trepidation and self-consciousness to some degree.
 With those children from the playground in mind, encourage the senior to make the first move to start a friendly, pleasant conversation.
 Sometimes all it takes is one individual fearless enough to start the ball rolling to kick off an enduring friendship!

-If you need an hourly or live-in caregiver in Victoria, BC or the surrounding areas, Serenity Home Care is here for you!
+If you need a senior caregiver in Victoria, BC or the surrounding areas, Serenity Home Care is here for you!
 We carefully match each person with a caregiver who shares a comparable personality type and interests, resulting in a fast and strong bond between the two.
 Call us at 250.590.8098 for a no-cost in-home consultation to get started!